gruntwork-io/docs/_docs-sources/library/usage/contributing.md

 ### Update the code

-At this point, you can now make your code changes and use your new test case to verify that everything is working.
+At this point, you can make your code changes and use your new test case to verify that everything is working.

 ### Create a pull request